The Stefan problem and free targets of optimal Brownian martingale transport: Optimal stopping times and potential flows

-\begin{definition} For $\mu, \nu$ as given in Lemma~\ref{lem:unique-R}, $(R, s(x))$ is each {\rm the barrier set} and {\rm the barrier function} associated to $(\mu, \nu)$ for the cost type (I) or the cost type (II) if $R=R^U$ is the barrier set uniquely given ($\nu$-a.e.) in Lemma~\ref{lem:unique-R}, in the form of $R:= \{(x,t): t\geq s(x)\}$ for cost (I), or $R:= \{(x,t): t\leq s(x)\}$ for cost (II). \end{definition}
+\begin{definition} For $\mu, \nu$ as given in Lemma~\ref{lem:unique-R}, $(R, s(x))$ is each {\it the barrier set} and {\it the barrier function} associated to $(\mu, \nu)$ for the cost type (I) or the cost type (II), if {\red $R=R^U$, $s=s^U$ is the barrier set and the barrier function, uniquely given in Lemma~\ref{lem:unique-R}, either in the form of $R:= \{(x,t): t\geq s(x)\}$ for cost (I), or $R:= \{(x,t):0< t\leq s(x)\}$ for cost (II).} \end{definition}

-For the given barrier $R$, the corresponding Eulerian flow is uniquely determined, due to Lemma~\ref{lem:Eulerian_uniqueness}.
-This justifies the following: \begin{definition} We say the pair $(\eta, \rho)$ is the {\it Eulerian variables associated with } $(\mu, \nu)$ for the cost type (I) (or (II)) if it is the unique pair $(\eta, \rho)$ solving \eqref{eqn:EulerianPDE} in the weak sense with the property $\eta \in L^2([0,\infty);H^1_0(\overline{O})$, with $\eta(R)=0$ and $\rho(R)=1$ for the $\nu$-a.e. unique barrier $R=R^U$ determined by $\mu, \nu$.
+For a given barrier $R$, the corresponding Eulerian flow is uniquely determined, due to Lemma~\ref{lem:Eulerian_uniqueness}.
+This justifies the following definition: \begin{definition} We say the pair $(\eta, \rho)$ is the {\it Eulerian variables associated with } $(\mu, \nu)$ for the cost type (I) (or (II)) if it is the unique pair $(\eta, \rho)$ solving \eqref{eqn:EulerianPDE} in the weak sense with the property $\eta \in L^2([0,\infty);H^1_0(\overline{O})$, with $\eta(R)=0$ and $\rho(R)=1$ for {\red the unique barrier }$R=R^U$ determined by $\mu, \nu$.
 Here, $O\subset \R^d$ is a bounded open convex set that contains the supports of $\mu$ and $\nu$. \end{definition}